 “Yeah!
 It came to the point where I looked back and was blindsided, I didn’t plan to get here, but here I am, I’ve got a really great job, a supportive professional network and I’m good at what I do.
 Then I had the opportunity to do promotions and marketing for some really big films, so I never disconnected from the entertainment industry, and always kept that dream in the back of my head.
 And it led me to a lot of self-exploration and I realized I didn’t have the creative outlet any more.
 I was like, ‘I have to do something.
 Where did Larissa go?’
 I wasn’t living the values that I believed in and encourage my friends to follow.
 And so I started writing again.
 I wrote a script, and that’s where I began to become involved behind the scenes, as a producer, writer and director.”

 Before we get into your show business career, let’s talk about your involvement in the fashion world.
+I especially love vintage styles from the 1920s!

 “As a kid, I was socially awkward, I lived in an imaginary world and authenticity was very important to me.
 So I was imagining these scenarios, acting in my troupe and in different plays, and I wanted to make costumes to be able to represent the character.
 That helped me shift my mindset into the character and really become the character.
 And that cultivated my sense of fashion, since I would design my own costumes.
 I started putting together garage sale clothes, costumes for myself and for performances for cast members.
 I was always into drawing so it was natural to start sketching designs and fashions.
 Every woman I know always has a better idea of how fashions work.
 Women’s fashions don’t have a lot of pockets.
 Or seams will be in an unflattering area.
 Buttons will be in an unflattering area.
 Things like that.
 So to sketch out better, or different, or more imaginative concepts came natural to me.
 I got involved in thrifted fashion, putting together unique outfits, and then I entered the modeling industry and was doing some runway modeling and commercial modeling.
 Sometimes for jobs they don’t give you the clothes, and even at casting for acting gigs they don’t always provide the wardrobe, so you have to put together your own.
 I always wanted to stand out and have always been very versatile, and so that led to the style side.